evantayloryates/yabai-wiki-fork/Configuration.md

 ### Configuration file

 The per–user yabai configuration file must be named `.yabairc`, must be in your home–directory and must be executable.
-It's just a shell script that's ran before yabai reads its configuration options.
+It's just a shell script that's ran before yabai launches.

 ```sh
 # create empty configuration file and make it executable
 touch ~/.yabairc
 chmod +x ~/.yabairc
 ```

+All of the configuration options except for status bar settings can be changed at runtime as well.

 ### Tiling options